Center for Inclusive Education and Scholarship

 Learn More About Dragon Navigators

-The Dragon Scholars Program (DSP) prepares first-year students for the transition from high school to college by providing higher-level academic skills and strong peer networks through participation in a diverse learning community centered on academic excellence.
+The Dragons Prep program prepares first-year students for the transition from high school to college by providing higher-level academic skills and strong peer networks through participation in a diverse learning community centered on academic excellence.
 By cultivating the talents and proficiencies of DSP participants, students are empowered to navigate the University environment, utilize systems and resources that support success, and maximize involvement in the diverse and vibrant Drexel campus.

 Learn More About Dragon Scholars